 Step Four: Refine and Optimize

 Finally, present the draft of your one-page marketing plan to executives and mid-managers.
 Go over it step by step in person with them to gain feedback.
 Use their input to hone the strategy.
-Be prepared to provide information like the costs of the content marketing plan; the revenue that’s expected to be generated by a specific date; and the targeted ROI of each marketing effort that is outlined in the plan.
+Be prepared to provide information like the costs of the content marketing plan, the revenue that’s expected to be generated by a specific date, and the targeted ROI of each marketing effort that is outlined in the program.

 How E-Marketing Associates Can Help

 So, how is your business doing online?
 Without a well-defined and concise marketing strategy, you’re unlikely to have a useful answer to that question.
 Creating a single-page marketing strategy now and developing it continually is one of the best ways to organize and optimize your marketing efforts.
 Additionally, a reputable digital marketing agency like E-Marketing Associates can help you to achieve your short-term and long-term marketing goals, so contact us today.